CVE-2026-21897: CWE-787: Out-of-bounds Write in nasa CryptoLib

 Technical Summary

 CVE-2026-21897 is an out-of-bounds write vulnerability classified under CWE-787 found in NASA's CryptoLib, a software-only implementation of the CCSDS Space Data Link Security Protocol - Extended Procedures (SDLS-EP).
 This library secures communications between spacecraft running the core Flight System (cFS) and ground stations.
-The vulnerability exists in the Crypto_Config_Add_Gvcid_Managed_Parameters function, which manages an array of GVCID managed parameters.
-The function only checks if the gvcid_counter exceeds GVCID_MAN_PARAM_SIZE, allowing up to the 251st entry to be written, which is beyond the array boundary of 250 elements.
-This results in an out-of-bounds write that overwrites the adjacent gvcid_counter variable.
-The corrupted gvcid_counter can take arbitrary values, potentially causing incorrect parameter lookup or registration behavior.
-This flaw can be triggered remotely without requiring authentication or user interaction, making it a network-exploitable vulnerability.
-The impact includes potential degradation or manipulation of secure communications between spacecraft and ground stations, affecting confidentiality, integrity, and availability.
-The vulnerability was patched in CryptoLib version 1.4.3, and no known exploits have been reported in the wild as of the publication date.
-The CVSS v3.1 base score is 7.3, indicating high severity due to the ease of exploitation and the critical nature of the affected systems.
+The vulnerability arises in the Crypto_Config_Add_Gvcid_Managed_Parameters function, which manages an array of GVCID (Global Virtual Channel Identifier) managed parameters.
+The function only checks if gvcid_counter is greater than GVCID_MAN_PARAM_SIZE before allowing an addition, permitting up to the 251st entry in an array sized for 250 entries (index 0 to 249).
+This off-by-one error leads to a write beyond the array boundary, overwriting the gvcid_counter variable located immediately after the array.
+Corruption of gvcid_counter can cause it to hold arbitrary values, potentially disrupting the parameter lookup and registration logic that depends on it.
+Such corruption can lead to unpredictable behavior, including denial of service or incorrect cryptographic operations, affecting confidentiality, integrity, and availability of communications.
+The vulnerability is remotely exploitable without requiring privileges or user interaction, increasing its risk.
+The issue was patched in CryptoLib version 1.4.3 by correcting the boundary check to prevent out-of-bounds writes.
+No known exploits have been reported in the wild as of the publication date.
+The CVSS v3.1 score is 7.3 (high), reflecting the network attack vector, low attack complexity, no privileges required, and no user interaction needed, with impacts on confidentiality, integrity, and availability.

 Potential Impact